alexbumpers/ElastiQuick/README.md

 Quickly deploy a Python3 + Django project to an AWS Elastic Beanstalk instance.

 ## About
-ElasticQuick serves as an easy, quick, and efficient way to quickly create and deploy an Elastic Beanstalk site through Amazon Web services.
-Although Elastic Beanstalk probably isn't sufficient for larger projects with heavy scaling needs, it is a great way to get a basic site up and running.
-This repository allows you to deploy an Elastic Beanstalk site by simply running `ElastiQuick_dummy.sh` in your shell.
+ElastiQuick serves as an easy, quick, and efficient way to quickly create and deploy an Elastic Beanstalk site through Amazon Web Services.
+Although Elastic Beanstalk probably isn't sufficient for larger projects with heavy scaling needs, it is a great way to get a basic website up and running.
+This repository allows you to deploy an Elastic Beanstalk site by simply running `ElastiQuick.sh` in your shell.

 This should work on any standard Linux/Mac OS installation, but